FASTB1mc/Vex-Toggle/README.md

 USAGE:

-To turn off Vex spawning: /trigger VexOff
+To turn off Vex spawning: /trigger vexoff

-To turn on Vex spawning: /trigger VexOn
+To turn on Vex spawning: /trigger vexon